yayamamo/mcp-using-azure/README.md

 # Sample MCP Server for ChatGPT Deep Research

 This is a sample Model Context Protocol (MCP) server designed to work with ChatGPT's Deep Research feature.
-It provides search and document retrieval capabilities for a sample knowledge base, demonstrating how to build custom MCP servers that can extend ChatGPT with company-specific knowledge and tools.
+It provides semantic search through OpenAI's Vector Store API and document retrieval capabilities, demonstrating how to build custom MCP servers that can extend ChatGPT with company-specific knowledge and tools.

 ## Features

-- **Search Tool**: Keyword-based search across document titles, content, and metadata
+- **Search Tool**: Semantic search using OpenAI Vector Store API with fallback to local keyword search
 - **Fetch Tool**: Complete document retrieval by ID with full content and metadata
 - **SSE Transport**: Server-Sent Events transport for real-time communication with ChatGPT
 - **Sample Data**: Includes 5 sample documents covering various technical topics